-Launched in March 2018, Central London Works is a new employment programme designed to help CLF residents with health conditions into work.
+Launched in March 2018, Central London Works is a new employment programme designed to support Central London residents or residents referred from any Jobcentre that falls within the boundaries of the twelve CLF boroughs to overcome their employment barriers and move into stable, well-paid work.

-The £51m programme will replace the previous national employment support programmes operating in Central London, and will support up to 21,000 of our residents to find work and manage their health condition.
+The £51m programme has replaced the previous national employment support programmes operating in Central London and will support up to 21,000 CLF residents to find work and manage their health condition.

-The programme is the first major piece of devolution to London for a decade, and will be part funded by a grant from the DWP, and part funded by European Social Fund.
+The programme is the first major piece of devolution to London for a decade and is part funded by a grant from the DWP and part funded by the European Social Fund.

 More information for residents and partners is available on the Central London Works website.